meteor-stream/meteor-postgres/README.md

     };
     tasks.createTable('tasks', taskTable);

 Seperately we will need to create the table on the server.
-See the [documentation](https://github.com/meteor-stream/meteor-postgres/blob/master/packages/meteor-postgres/postgres/activerecorddocs.md) for our ORM.
+See the [wiki](https://github.com/meteor-stream/meteor-postgres/wiki/Getting-Started) for official documentation.

     tasks.ActiveRecord.createTable({text: ['$string'], checked: ["$bool", {$default: false}]}).save();